Lupinus: Etymology

 While some sources believe the origin of the name to be in doubt, the Collins Dictionary definition asserts that the word is 14th century in origin, from the Latin lupīnus "wolfish" from lupus "wolf" as it was believed that the plant ravenously exhausted the soil.

+But a more likely explanation is that lupinus meant that the plants were as dangerous to livestock as wolves, because the alkaloid poisons of lupines can sicken or kill grazing animals, especially sheep.
+Farmers have known since ancient Rome that lupines improve soil by adding nitrogen and loosening compacted earth with their strong root systems, so the Collins explanation is improbable.

 Ecology

 Certain species, such as the yellow bush lupin (L. arboreus), are considered invasive weeds when they appear outside their native ranges.
 In New Zealand, lupines are viewed as invasive and a severe threat in some cases.
 L. polyphyllus has escaped into the wild and grows in large numbers along main roads and streams on the South Island.
-A similar spread of the species has occurred in Finland and Norway after the non-native species was first deliberately planted in the landscaping along the main roads.
+A similar spread of the species has occurred in Sweden, Finland and Norway after the non-native species was first deliberately planted in the landscaping along the main roads.
 Lupins have been planted in some parts of Australia with a considerably cooler climate, particularly in rural Victoria and New South Wales.

 Lupins are important larval food plants for many lepidopterans (butterflies and moths).
 These include: